Britain’s relationship with Europe: what might the future look like?

-Similarly, businesses and other organisations and individuals will need to consider their own private contractual or other arrangements to ensure that they still operate as intended in the changed circumstances, or whether they need to take steps to change anything as a result of the different political climate and any consequential commercial impact on their affairs.
+Similarly, businesses and other organisations and individuals would need to consider their own private contractual or other arrangements to ensure that they still operate as intended in the changed circumstances, or whether they need to take steps to change anything as a result of the different political climate and any consequential commercial impact on their affairs.

 A new relationship?

-However, there are drawbacks to all of the existing models, so it seems most likely that the UK will need to form a new kind of relationship with the EU and other member states.
+However, there are drawbacks to all of the existing models, so it seems most likely that the UK would need to form a new kind of relationship with the EU and other member states.